PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 These checks do not claim a new model-corpus run.
 At resume, inventory the next raw result boundary before modifying production code.
 Commit and push only; do not create, reopen, or update a pull request.

+## Residual affine fan-out direct result characterization checkpoint

+The extracted residual affine fan-out owner returns the fixed one-key dictionary `optimized_transpose_pre_add_mul_add_transpose_fanout_nhwc_chains`.
+It unconditionally prunes unused tensors before returning, so zero cannot prove absence of graph mutation.

+The lowerer has one raw direct wrapper call.
+Pre-Add/mean-attention selects the public owner at index 2, and SINet pre-Add/resize recovery selects it at index 1; both declarative forms are model-only and remain part of their existing parent result tuples.
+The raw call is between retained `_very_late_residual_affine_prelu_stats` and dead-operator pruning.

+Passing contracts freeze the owner schema and cleanup, wrapper, exact direct call and neighbors, sole direct occurrence, and both nested selection indices and empty keyword contracts.
+A strict expected-failure contract selects the unconsumed observation target `_very_late_residual_affine_fanout_stats` only for the raw direct result.

+Characterization validation completed sequentially under `uv`:

+- dedicated result contract: `2 passed, 1 xfailed in 0.58s`
+- both residual owners, both nested routes, architecture, and focused owner
+  behavior: `286 passed, 1 xfailed in 17.51s`
+- 99 branch-changed test files: `1644 passed, 1 xfailed in 31.59s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+The sole expected failure is the intentionally unimplemented direct assignment.
+Retain only the existing dictionary.
+Do not change owner cleanup or schema, nested selections, call order, direct arguments, adjacent pruning, dependencies, public API, or TensorFlow behavior.
+Keep the target unconsumed, validate sequentially, commit, and push only; do not create, reopen, or update a pull request.